W-Tran/Online-Retail/README.md

 ## Installation

-Simply clone the repo and install all the dependencies listed in the requirements.txt file.
+Simply clone the repo and install all dependencies listed in the requirements.txt file to an environment of your choice.

+## Usage

 All results and plots can be reproduced using the clustering_daily.ipynb notebook.